Best Bluetooth turntables 2023: wireless record players for streaming vinyl

 The same features that made the initial model so appealing are back for the sequel, including the direct drive design, aptX HD Bluetooth streaming to compatible headphones/speakers, electric speed change and a built-in phono stage, but there are a few tweaks added to the mix.
 The TT V2 sports a new tonearm with a detachable headshell, and you can now toggle the built-in phono stage and the Bluetooth module on and off.
 These helpful options make it easier to change the cartridge when required for an upgrade, as well as give you the option to use an outboard phono stage (or the one in your amp), should you prefer.

 While Bluetooth streaming is convenient to have, we do encounter some erratic connection issues during our testing, when paired with wireless headphones such as the Apple AirPods Max and Mark Levinson No. 5909.
 Those issues aside, it’s a likeable deck to use and listen to.
 The TT V2 isn’t a thrill machine when it comes to sound, opting instead for a smooth, full-bodied audio delivery.
 Similar-priced rivals will give you a better sense of rhythmic drive and dynamics, especially from more purist options like the Rega Planar 6/Ania turntable.
-But the rich tone, detailed sound and convincing musical cohesiveness give us plenty to like about this Cambridge Audio turntable.
+But the rich tone, detailed sound and convincing musical cohesiveness give us plenty to like about this Cambridge Audio Bluetooth record player.

-Read the full review: Cambridge Audio Alva TT V2
+Read the full Cambridge Audio Alva TT V2 review

 What to look for in a Bluetooth turntable

-If you're only planning on using the Bluetooth turntable with a wireless Bluetooth speaker or pair of wireless headphones, then you don't need to spend a fortune.
-You won't be needing any extra cables, either, and can be flexible with placing them anywhere in the room.
+If you're only planning on using the Bluetooth turntable with a wireless Bluetooth speaker or wireless active speakers or pair of wireless headphones, then you don't need to spend a fortune.
+The better the quality of the wireless speaker/headphone, the better the quality you'll hear of your vinyl streamed over Bluetooth.

-Once you've decided on your budget, decide on the features you require besides Bluetooth.
-Belt drive or direct drive motor?
-Does it have a phono stage built in (recommended if you're using a Bluetooth speaker only)?
-Manual or automatic operation?
-Take note of the Bluetooth codecs it supports as well – does that match with your partnering speakers and headphones?
-As a rule, it should support SBC as standard, but AAC is compatible with Apple kit, while aptX/aptX HD and LDAC codecs will offer high-quality streams.
-Make sure you have a checklist based on your needs to help you narrow the search.
+Do you prefer manual or automatic operation?
+Take note of the Bluetooth codecs it supports as well – does that codec match with your partnering speakers and headphones?
+As a rule, all Bluetooth turntables should support SBC as standard, but AAC is compatible with Apple kit, while aptX/aptX HD and LDAC codecs will offer higher-quality streams over Bluetooth.
+Make sure you have a checklist based on your needs to help you narrow the search to your ideal turntable.

 How we test Bluetooth turntables

-We test Bluetooth turntables just as we would any normal turntable – taking the time to set them up correctly on a level surface.
-We ensure we spend plenty of time using and listening to each turntable, noting how easy or difficult it is to use as well as testing any extra features they have.
-We'll try them with different partnering electronics and various genres of music, too.
-With Bluetooth turntables, we also test them with some of our favourite compatible wireless speakers and Bluetooth headphones at relevant price points, to gauge how they sound when streaming vinyl.
+We test Bluetooth turntables just as we would any standard turntable – taking the time to set them up correctly on a level surface.
+We ensure we spend plenty of time using and listening to each turntable, noting how easy or difficult it is to use as well as testing any extra features they have, including automatic operation, aptX codec Bluetooth quality or USB recording.
+As part of our testing process, we use both our reference and price-appropriate amplifiers, phono stages and speakers to hear how the turntables sound with different kit, so we can give better buying advice.
+We also listen to a variety of music genres on records, too.

 You can read more about how we test and review products on What Hi-Fi? here.